geunee20/geunee20.github.io/_posts/2024-05-28-Controller-Design-Day-4.md

   slider: true
 ---

+This post builds upon the lecture by [Dr. Jun Ueda](https://www.me.gatech.edu/faculty/ueda), exploring an enhanced control system for multi-link mechanisms.

+# I. Introduction

-A PID control system is valued for its straightforward design, as it does not necessitate a detailed understanding of the dynamic equations governing a triple-link mechanism.
-However, this simplicity can also be a drawback.
-The system may overreact or destabilize because it does not account for complex dynamics.
-Additionally, PID controllers often struggle with balancing between faster response and overshoot, and designing an effective system can be challenging due to its inherent limitations in handling nonlinear behaviors.
+PID (Proportional-Integral-Derivative) control systems are widely appreciated for their straightforward design, as they don't require an in-depth understanding of the complex dynamic equations governing triple-link mechanisms.
+However, this simplicity can be a double-edged sword.
+The system may exhibit instability or overreaction due to its inability to account for intricate dynamics.
+Moreover, PID controllers often struggle to balance rapid response with minimal overshoot, and their inherent limitations in handling nonlinear behaviors can make designing an effective system challenging.

-Today, I will introduce the first nonlinear control system that combines a PID controller with gravity compensation method.
-This approach offers a straightforward yet effective framework for managing a triple-link mechanism, enhancing the simplicity of implementation.
-By integrating gravity compensation method, this system improves upon traditional PID controllers, specifically addressing the nonlinearities induced by gravitational forces and reducing the settling time.
+In this post, I introduce a novel nonlinear control system that combines a PID controller with a gravity compensation method.
+This approach offers a robust yet accessible framework for managing triple-link mechanisms, enhancing both performance and ease of implementation.
+By integrating gravity compensation, this system improves upon traditional PID controllers by specifically addressing the nonlinearities induced by gravitational forces, thereby reducing settling time and improving overall stability.

 On Day 3, I derived the equations of motion for the triple-link mechanism: